-Binging on Netflix, tossing and turning from the stressreel rerun in your brain or a symphony of snoring from your partner – all can add up to a grumpy you in the morning.
+Binging on Netflix, tossing and turning from the stressfree rerun in your brain or a symphony of snoring from your partner – all can add up to a grumpy you in the morning.
 And when you don’t get the sleep you need, night after night, short and long term health can be jeopardized.
 To be honest, not getting enough sleep regularly can cheat you out of more than a healthy, vibrant life.
 It can actually shorten it.

-When it comes to how long you’re going to live, there’s a lot of truth in the saying that genetics are a loaded gun.
+When it comes to how long you’re going to live, there’s a lot of truth in the saying that genetics is a loaded gun.
 But lifestyle and environment are the triggers.
 You may carry genes for a multitude of diseases, but whether you get them or not is largely dependent on how you live your life.

 Are you giving your body the ammunition it needs to aim for a faraway finishing line?
-“If you’re not sleeping well, it’s time to reconsider your sleeping habits – and begin making changes,” say Drew and Jonathan Scott, hosts of HGTV’s Property Brothers.
-“You’ll be amazed how a few positive tweaks can improve sleep and boost your feeling of overall wellness.”
+“If you’re not sleeping well, it’s time to reconsider your sleeping habits – and begin making changes,” say, Drew and Jonathan Scott, hosts of HGTV’s Property Brothers.
+“You’ll be amazed at how a few positive tweaks can improve sleep and boost your feeling of overall wellness.”

 Healthy lifestyle tweaks your future grandkids will thank you for!

 1. Smart bedroom design from Drew & Jonathan Scott.
 “We’ve often talked about how important it is to create a bedroom that’s an oasis of calm and tranquility.
 Investing in a few key items will truly transform your bedroom into a high-performance sleep room.